jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

           module.non_existent_function()
           module.NonExistentClass()

-Fantastic! all the tests still pass and I have a way to catch exceptions that are raised in programs I am testing
+Fantastic! all the tests still pass and I have a way to catch exceptions that are raised in programs I am testing.
 I also encountered the following exceptions

 * :doc:`/exceptions/AssertionError`
 * :doc:`/exceptions/ModuleNotFoundError`